yegorsokolov/MT5/README.md

    1. In MetaTrader 5 open the **Navigator** panel (Ctrl+N).
    2. Drag the EA onto a chart of either XAUUSD or GBPUSD and click **OK**.
 11. **Publish signals** –
-   1. In the command prompt run `python generate_signals.py`.
+   1. In the command prompt run `python -m mt5.generate_signals`.
       This publishes prediction messages to `tcp://localhost:5555` which the EA subscribes to.
    2. Set the environment variable `SIGNAL_QUEUE_BIND` or `SIGNAL_QUEUE_URL` to change the port if needed.
    3. Messages are sent as Protobuf by default.
 Set `SIGNAL_FORMAT=json` to